Trump makes false claims about federal response to Hurricane Helene

 The former president and Republican nominee claimed upon landing in Valdosta that President Joe Biden was “sleeping” and not responding to Georgia Gov. Brian Kemp, who he said was “calling the president and hasn’t been able to get him.”
 He repeated the claim at an event with reporters after being told Kemp said he had spoken to Biden.

-The president’s homeland security adviser, Liz Sherwood-Randall, said Biden made clear that he offered Kemp “anything” Georgia needed for its response to the storm and remained available to the governor.

-“So, if the governor would like to speak to the president again, of course, the president will take his call,” Sherwood-Randall said.
+“He’s lying, and the governor told him he was lying,” Biden said Monday.

-The White House previously announced that Biden spoke by phone on Sunday night with Kemp and North Carolina Gov. Roy Cooper, as well as Scott Matheson, mayor of Valdosta, Georgia, and Florida Emergency Management Director John Louk.
+The White House previously announced that Biden spoke by phone Sunday night with Kemp and North Carolina Gov. Roy Cooper, as well as Scott Matheson, mayor of Valdosta, Georgia, and Florida Emergency Management Director John Louk.
 Kemp confirmed Monday morning that he spoke to Biden the night before.

 “The president just called me yesterday afternoon and I missed him and called him right back and he just said ‘Hey, what do you need?’
 And I told him, you know, we’ve got what we need, we’ll work through the federal process,” Kemp said.
 “He offered if there are other things we need just to call him directly, which I appreciate that.”

 In addition to being humanitarian crises, natural disasters can create political tests for elected officials, particularly in the closing weeks of a presidential campaign in which among the hardest-hit states were North Carolina and Georgia, two battlegrounds.
-Trump over the last several days has used the damage wrought by Helene to attack Vice President Kamala Harris, the Democratic nominee, and suggest she and Biden are playing politics with the storm — something he was accused of doing when president.
+Trump over the last several days has used the damage wrought by Helene to attack Harris, the Democratic nominee, and suggest she and Biden are playing politics with the storm — something he was accused of doing when president.

 Biden is defiant about spending time at his beach house